jinlow/discrust/README.md

 # dtype: int64
 ```

-On of the main benefit of using the `predict` method over the pandas cut function directly, is the built in support for exception values.
+One of the main benefits of using the `predict` method over the pandas cut function directly, is the built in support for exception values.

 ```python
 ds = Discretizer(min_obs=5, max_bins=4, min_iv=0.001, min_pos=1.0, mono=None)